deficollective/deficollective.github.io/content/english/pages/impact.md

 A [Dune Dashboard](https://dune.com/spicypiz/defi-collective-perma-lp) is available to faciliaate the tracking of the Collective's permaLP positions.

 ## Liquidity Support

+**Goal**: Support the liquidity of tokens associated with stage 1 & stage 2 protocols.
+**Mean**: Liquidity-driving positions are harnessed to direct a continuous flow of incentives to relevant token pairs.

 The DeFi Collective was built to give genuine DeFi projects an edge.
 It supports them with offchain means, such as advising on tokenomics, protocol design, or communications, as well as onchain means—the most notable and measurable of which is liquidity growth.